h01ger/piuparts/README_server.txt

  The key should be restricted to only allow running 'piuparts-master' by prefixing it with 'command="/usr/share/piuparts/piuparts-master",no-pty,no-port-forwarding' .
-Configure sudo (via '/etc/sudoers.d/piuparts') on the slave machine(s) to allow the slave account to run '/usr/sbin/piuparts' as root without password (otherwise  you'll be typing in a password all the time).
+Configure sudo to allow the slave account to run '/usr/sbin/piuparts' as root without  password.
+There are examples provided in /usr/share/doc/piuparts-(master|slave)/examples/.
 .
-Run '/usr/share/piuparts/piuparts-slave' on the slave accounts.
- Packages that are installed want to use '/dev/tty', so you can't do this from cron.
-Also, you'll want to keep an eye on what is happening, to catch runaway processes and stuff.
+Run '/usr/bin/piuparts-slave-run' and 'piuparts-slave-join' to actually let the slave(s) run and to join their sessions.
 .
 The logs go into the master account, into subdirectories.

 === Setup from piuparts-master and piuparts-slaves packages